highcharts/highcharts/docs/datagrid/your-first-datagrid.md

 You can find more information about installation in our [article](https://www.highcharts.com/docs/datagrid/installation).

-### 3. The DataGrid requires a few basic styles, so you can get the basic one by
+### 3. Import CSS styles
-importing the modules to the CSS file as shown below.
+The DataGrid requires a few basic styles, so you can get the basic one by importing the modules to the CSS file as shown below.

 ```css